 There’s just no way of getting around it — plastic is nearly everywhere in our daily lives.
 Whether you’re picking up a take-and-bake family meal from the grocery store or squirting out the last bit of toothpaste, the chances are pretty high that plastic is involved.
 Plastic does have its benefits, especially when it comes to food packaging.
 Plastic is not only durable and lightweight, … Continue reading How Does Plastic Get into the Ocean?

-In celebration of Earth Day, we’re giving you an inside look at how we take everyday waste and turn it into beautiful outdoor furniture.
+In celebration of Earth Day, we’re giving you an inside look at how we take ocean-bound and landfill-bound plastic and turn it into beautiful outdoor furniture.
 A Little History Since the 1950s, the mass production of disposable plastic has rapidly increased.
-Unfortunately, plastic is extremely slow to degrade — scientists still don’t know exactly how long plastics will exist after they end up in a landfill.
-Yikes!
-While … Continue reading How a Milk Jug Becomes an Adirondack Chair
+Unfortunately, plastic is extremely slow to degrade — scientists still don’t know exactly how long plastics will exist after they end up in a … Continue reading How a Milk Jug Becomes an Adirondack Chair